sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 >
 > I know how much effort everyone put into planning to be there, and I can imagine how disappointed you all must feel.
 Please know that this was incredibly hard for me too.
 >
-> To make it up to you, I would love to have a small get-together once I’m feeling better.
-Let’s plan something soon – perhaps a dinner where we can all catch up!
+> To make it up to you, I would love to have a small get-together once I'm feeling better.
+Let's plan something soon – perhaps a dinner where we can all catch up!
 >
 > Thank you for your understanding; your friendship means the world to me.
 >